Alonso-del-Arte/chess/doc/OpeningsAndDefenses.md

 anything of your opponent's forces, but on the other hand you know them to be at initial state at this point.

-### Queenside knight to rook's file: Durkin opening, or "sodium attack"
+### Queenside knight to rook's file: Durkin opening

 1. Na3

 Most openings are named after people.
 This one's named after Robert T. Durkin.
-The nickname "Sodium Attack" comes from the notation "Na" (the chemical symbol for sodium); moving the same knight to the other side would be notated Nc3.
+Also called "sodium attack" on account of "Na" being the chemical symbol of sodium.
+Moving the same knight to the other side would be notated Nc3.

 I believe all grandmasters have thought about this opening, and may have even played it in a friendly game.
 But I also believe that they have all concluded